procube-open/pdns_certbot_server/README.md

 python3 -m swagger_server
 ```

 Please change environment variable into your own one.
+For more detail, read [the manual](pdns-certbot-server.readthedocs.io).